 Step 4: Allow the Couch to Completely Dry

 Once you wipe everything down, you don't want to leave the couch wet.
 You can get water spots marring your cleaned couch.
+Here's how to dry couch cusion covers and other parts of your sofa.

 - Use a microfiber cloth to dry everything.